paritytech/polkadot-launch/README.md

 	--chain=<relaychain.chain>-raw.json \
 ```

+#### `simpleParachains`

+This is similar to `parachains` but for "simple" collators like the adder-collator, a very simple
+collator that lives in the polkadot repo and is meant just for simple testing.
+It supports a subset
+of configuration values:

+* `bin`: The path to the collator binary.
+* `id`: The id to assign to this parachain.
+Must be unique.
+* `port`: The TCP port for this node.
+* `balance`: (Optional) Configure a starting amount of balance on the relay chain for this chain's account ID.

 #### `types`

 These are the Polkadot JS types you might need to include so that Polkadot JS will be able to interface properly